18 Incredible Set Menus You Need To Try

 If you’re on the hunt for a set menu with a stunning view, Scott’s Richmond is the glittering new riverside restaurant to turn to.

-From sea bass ceviche and miso aubergine, to fillet of Cornish pollock and rhubarb ripple and shortbread coupe, the set lunch menu is a top-notch shout at £29.50 for two courses and £34.50 for three.
+From tempura fried cod cheeks and chalk stream trout, to whole roasted plaice and grilled brie on toasted focaccia with honey and thyme, the set lunch menu is a top-notch shout at £28 for two courses and £34 for three.
 Add a Scott’s Rhubarb Kir for £11 and soak in the opulent interiors and unrivalled views.

 Meraki